intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

   they don't get widespread real-world testing until *after* the base protocol has been deployed for a while, and its deficiencies have become evident.

 Indeed, basic interoperability is considered critical early in the deployment of a protocol.
-Race-to-market attitudes frequently result in an engineering practice that values simplicity will tend to make version negotiation and extension mechanisms optional for this basic interoperability.
+A desire to deploy can result in an engineering practice that values simplicity, which could result in deferring implementation of version negotiation and extension mechanisms.
 This leads to these mechanisms being uniquely affected by this problem.

 Transport Layer Security (TLS) {{?TLS12=RFC5246}} provides examples of where a design that is objectively sound fails when incorrectly implemented.
 TLS